aananthcn/meta-virt-rpi/README.md

    * This will take some time (~8 hrs for first time on 10th Gen Intel i5 machine with 16GB RAM)

 ## Flash the image
- * From build folder navigate to `tmp-glibc/deploy/images/raspberrypi4-64`
+ * From build folder, navigate to `tmp-glibc/deploy/images/raspberrypi4-64`
  * Check for image with name `dom0-image-raspberrypi4-64-sdcard.img`
  * Follow either of these steps to flash the above image into the sd card
    * Linux: https://www.raspberrypi.org/documentation/installation/installing-images/linux.md